genomesio/genomes-io-prj/imputation2/README.md

 Input is SNP data in VCF or 23andme format (see [example files](https://github.com/trvinh/genomes-io-prj/tree/master/ancestry)).

 ### Output
-The `runImputation.py` will generate a job ID each time it's called.
+The `runImputation.py` will generate a random job ID each time it's called if `--id` not given.

-The **imputation result** will stored in the `imputation` folder, located in the same folder, where the script is called.
-A summaried result is saved separately in the `output/job_id` folder.
+The **imputation result** will stored in the `imputation/job_id` folder.
+Genetic testing results are saved separately in the `output/job_id` folder.

 Based on the output in the `imputation` folder, several **genetic tests** will be performed.
-Each test has its own reference SNP data and script saved in the corresponding subfolder within the `impute-me` folder.
-The test's result is stored in `output/job_id/job_id_data.json`.
-See [example](https://github.com/trvinh/genomes-io-prj/blob/master/imputation/example/id_PujIkrvTG_data.json).
+Each test has its own reference SNP data and script saved in the corresponding subfolder within the `imputeTraits` folder.
+The test's result is stored in `output/job_id/json_out/` folder.
+See [example](https://github.com/trvinh/genomes-io-prj/blob/master/imputation/example/).

 ## Genetic tests